 Our schools program sets the gold standard for primary school kitchen gardens.
-We are proudly aligned with the Stephanie Alexander Kitchen Garden Foundation [add link] and offer fun learning activities in the fields of art, science, sustainability and culinary art.
+We are proudly aligned with the Stephanie Alexander Kitchen Garden Foundation and offer fun learning activities in the fields of art, science, sustainability and culinary art.

 24 Carrot Community Gardens